KingMatt411/Supplementary-Computer-Science-Studies/Microprocessor Programming and Low-Level Computing/Instruction Set Architectures (ISAs).md

 While padding with zeros for a single bit like `1` may seem inefficient, the trade-off enables **massive speed and efficiency gains** across most typical operations.
 The benefit of aligning data with the CPU's word size greatly outweighs the minor inefficiency of padding for smaller data values.

+___

+#### Assemblers

+Assemblers translate assembly language directly into machine code.

+Since assembly is essentially a human-readable form of machine instructions and has a nearly one-to-one correspondence with machine instructions, an assembler's job is mainly to "assemble" these instructions into machine-readable binary code without significant processing or optimisation.
+This differs from a compiler's job of handling the more complex task of translating and optimising high-level abstractions into machine code.